paxdotdev/pax/README.md

 # Pax

-**_(Preview)_** — Pax is a cross-platform graphical app runtime and declarative authoring language.
+Pax is a Rust-based language and runtime for cross-platform app development.

-Pax aims to render any GUI or interactive 2D graphics you could imagine, offering fine-grained control over layout as well as vector drawing and animations.
+Pax aims to render any GUI or interactive 2D graphics you can imagine, offering fine-grained control over layout as well as vector drawing and animations.

 Pax is authored alongside Rust, and compiles through Rust into lightweight native app executables or WebAssembly-powered Web apps.